 With customers using big review sites like Trustpilot and REVIEWS.io to research products and services, getting reviews across various platforms is really beneficial.

-If your target audience is B2C focused, collecting more reviews on your Facebook Business profile is important for brand awareness and building customer trust.
+If your target audience is B2C-focused, collecting more reviews on your Facebook Business profile is important for building brand awareness and customer trust.

-5. Implement structured data markup
+Local SEO Tip #5: Implement structured data markup

 Structured data markup, often called “schema markup” or “schema.org markup”, is additional information that can be added to your website’s code to give Google and other search engines more information and context about what’s on the page.